 Sec.
-17. Role of the Department of Labor and Employment. - The DOLE shall engage in labor market interventions that shall provide adequate protection for the workers in the informal economy.
+17. Role of the Department of Labor and Employment. - The DOLE shall engage in labor market interventions that shall provide adequate protection for the WIE.
 The DOLE shall likewise ensure timely and immediate action for labor concerns, security of tenure, job generation and other pertinent concerns.
-It shall, in collaboration with other livelihood and enterprise development implementing agencies, Department of Local Government (DILG) and Department of Finance (DOF), develop a typology of formalization of informal economic units in terms of, among others, registration and standardized, affordable business permit cost , increased compliance, and extension of labor and social security program.
+It shall, in collaboration with other livelihood and enterprise development implementing agencies, Department of Local Government (DILG) and Department of Finance (DOF), develop a typology of formalization of informal economic units in terms of, among others, registration and standardized, affordable business permit cost, increased compliance, and extension of labor and social security program.

 Sec.
-18. Social Safety Nets. - The State shall ensure that the social safety nets provided by the DOLE, DSWD, Department of Agriculture (DA) and other government agencies shall be easily accessible to the workers in the informal economy and their organizations.
+18. Social Safety Nets. - The State shall ensure that the social safety nets provided by the DOLE, DSWD, Department of Agriculture (DA) and other government agencies shall be easily accessible to the WIE and their organizations.
 These shall include but not be limited to conditional cash transfers, unconditional cash transfers, school feeding programs, unconditional in-kind transfers, public works, cash-for-work, emergency employment schemes, and fee waivers.

 Sec.
-19. Women, Family and Child Care Program. - The DOLE, Department of Health (DOH), Philippine Health Insurance Corporation (PhilHealth), and DSWD shall ensure that maternity protection is extended to informal economy workers in accordance with Sections 9 and 10 of R.A.
+19. Women, Family and Child Care Program - The DOLE, Department of Health (DOH), Philippine Health Insurance Corporation (PhilHealth), and DSWD shall ensure that maternity protection is extended to informal economy workers in accordance with Sections 9 and 10 of R.A.
 11210, the Expanded Maternity Leave Law.
-Programs on maternal and child health and nutrition; child feeding; modern family planning; and other health-related services shall be strengthened and target women workers in the informal economy.
+Programs on maternal and child health and nutrition; child feeding; modern family planning; and other health-related services shall be strengthened and target women WIE.